Created before Nov 2016

 About Fidelity Bank

-Fidelity Bank Plc. is a commercial bank in Nigeria.
+Fidelity Bank is a commercial bank in Nigeria.
 It was originally incorporated in 1987 as a private limited company with a Merchant Banking Licence, called the Fidelity Union Merchant Bank Limited.
-It converted to a commercial bank and changed its name to Fidelity Bank Plc in 1999, and secured a Universal Banking License in 2001.
-The bank currently provides various banking and financial products and services to corporate and individual customers in Nigeria.
-Fidelity Bank Plc. became a signatory to the Equator Principles in November 2012, and is profiled as part of BankTrack's Equator Principles Track and Chase project.
+It converted to a commercial bank and changed its name to Fidelity Bank in 1999, and secured a Universal Banking License in 2001.
+The bank provides various banking and financial products and services to corporate and individual customers in Nigeria.
+Fidelity Bank became a signatory to the Equator Principles in November 2012, and is profiled as part of BankTrack's Equator Principles Track and Chase project.

 Fidelity Place, 2 Kofo Abayomi Street